FRINXio/frinxio.github.io/frinx-machine/use-cases/create-l2-vpn-p2p/readme.md

 ![Executed Workflow Details](workflows_detailswindows.png)

-This following sections are available within the output window:
+This following sections are available within the output window or on the page with details for executed workflow:

-`Task Details`: This tab gives a detailed list of the individual tasks executed within the conductor, a log of each tasks start and end time, and a status of 'Completed' or 'Failed'.
+`Task Details`: This tab gives a detailed list of the individual tasks (ordered list of tasks - **task type**) executed within the conductor, a log of each tasks **start time** and **end time**, and a **status** of 'Completed' or 'Failed'.
+If task is a workflow (that is the parent workflow is calling another workflow) we refer to is as **subworkflow** and there is an icon which navigate us to display a detailed list of the individual tasks from which consist the subworkflow.

-`Input/Output`: This is the input of the API call and the results from the API call.
+`Input/Output`: This tab contains **Workflow Input** which can be e.g. inputs for some API call and **Workflow Output** which can be e.g. result from some API call.

-`JSON`: This tab gives a detailed output in JSON format of all executed tasks from within the workflow.
-Select the `Unescape` button to make the output more user-friendly to read.
+`JSON`: This tab gives a detailed output in JSON format of all executed tasks from which consist the workflow.
+Click the **Unescape** button to make the output more user-friendly to read.

-`Edit & Rerun`: Allows you to make changes to your initial workflow, creating a new workflow without effecting the original.
+`Edit & Rerun`: This tab allows you to change the inputs of the previously executed workflow and execute the new instance by clicking of **Rerun** button.

 `Execution Flow`: A structured map from the conductor lays out the path of tasks executed from start to finish, any forks in the path are also shown here.

-If you click on any of the tasks you will receive a pop-up window that
+`Task Details`: As we already explained this tab lists tasks from which the workflow consists - if you click on any of the tasks you will receive a pop-up window that contains these tabs:

-gives:
+1. `Summary`: Provide a summary for executed task e.g. **Task Ref.
+Name**, **Description**, **Input**, **Output**...

-1. The option to review a summary of input and output of the API call.
+2. `JSON`: JSON output of the completed task with that goes into greater detail. about the task execution.
+Click the **Unescape** button to make the output more user-friendly to read.
-2. JSON output of the completed task with that goes into greater detail about the task execution.
+3. `Logs`: Log status.

-3. Log status.
+Pop-up window can be exited via clicking close-task-details icon.

 ### Sub-Workflows